-- Screens discouraged: Steiner believed that screens lead to poor health and minimal creativity for kids, so their strongly discouraged in the Waldorf world.
+- Screens discouraged: Steiner believed that screens lead to poor health and minimal creativity for kids, so they’re strongly discouraged in the Waldorf world.

 Learn more about the Waldorf method at Waldorf Education.

-I feel like unschooling often get a bad rap, but it can actually be a very successful style of learning when done with intention.
+I feel like unschooling often gets a bad rap, but it can actually be a very successful style of learning when done with intention.

 There’s no definitive definition for unschooling and it will look different for every family.
 There’s no set curriculum and no required textbooks.
-It doesn’t mean that you’re not actively participating in your child’s education.
+It does NOT mean that you’re not actively participating in your child’s education.

 Rather, unschooling means that the child is choosing what they want to learn.
 Your child gravitates towards their passions and they do real fascinating activities about that subject.